 Follow the steps below if you are a foreign citizen who must be in F-1 Student Visa status to attend Gordon College.
 Caroline Dixon (email@example.com, +1-978-867-4020) is the International Student Specialist in the offices of International Student Services, and she is here to help you through this entire process.
 Please feel free to call or email her or your Admissions Counselor with questions.

 Will You Need a Visa?

-If you are not a U.S. Citizen of U.S. Resident Alien, you may be required to obtain an F-1 Visa to come to the United States as a documented non-immigrant and Gordon College student.
+If you are not a U.S. Citizen or a U.S. Resident Alien, you may be required to obtain an F-1 Visa to come to the United States as a documented non-immigrant and Gordon College student.

 Which type of incoming international student are you?

 Foreign citizens who are currently OUTSIDE of the United States for high school or college must obtain an F-1 Student Visa before they will be permitted to enter the United States and attend Gordon College.

 Foreign citizens who are ALREADY IN the United States for high school or college must continue maintaining their active F-1 Student Visa status to attend Gordon College.
-If you are currently in a dependent-visa status (such as F2, R2, or H4), we are able to help you seek a “change of status” to F-1 visa status, if you would like.
+If you are currently in a dependent-visa status (such as F2, R2, or H4), we can help you seek a “change of status” to F-1 visa status, if you would like.
 Alternately, if you are currently an F-1 student, we will help you transfer your SEVIS record to Gordon College.